BeepFixer/NanoProm/README.md

 Next, make sure the correct COM port is assigned.

 Check Windows Device Manager to see the assigned ports.

+Please note that the COM port can change in Windows depending on which USB port you use.
+In NanoProm, the available ports are listed for you, but when setting up the Arduino IDE, make sure to check Windows Device Manager, as shown in the two examples below.

 **Pro Micro (MEGA32U4 / Leonardo)**:
 Device Manager view: